How to Reduce No Shows in Your Private Practice: Winning the No-Show Battle: Boundaries and Alternatives Rule!

 • Not wanting to have an extended wait time to be seen

 When these situations arise, clients often feel they have no choice but to cancel late or worse, no-show.
-They may get frustrated and stop coming.
-They may incur late cancel/no show fees.
+They may get frustrated and stop coming but there are solutions.

-Telehealth offers you and your clients a convenient and cost-effective way to still be seen and avoid those missed appointments.
-When conflicts arise, you can offer your client the option of doing a session online at the same time or even at later time.
+Offering telehealth as an option: Telehealth offers you and your clients a convenient and cost-effective way to avoid missed appointments.
+When conflicts arise, you can offer your client the option of doing a session online at the same time or even at a later time.

 You can offer telehealth as a routine scheduling option for appropriate clients.
 Offering telehealth lets your client know that you are sensitive to their needs and that they have choices about how they want to engage with you.
 And, here’s a bonus: the no-show rate for telehealth is estimated to be less than 5%.